patrickwieth/OpenRA/README.md

 Current build status: [![Build Status](https://travis-ci.org/AttacqueSuperior/Engine.svg?branch=master)](https://travis-ci.org/AttacqueSuperior/Engine)

 Primary users of this codebase:
-* Red Alert 2 - Valiant Hearts: https://github.com/AttacqueSuperior/ValiantHearts
+* Red Alert 2 - Valiant Shades: https://github.com/AttacqueSuperior/ValiantShades

 This repository's additional aim is to be used by other OpenRA modders for their advancements as well as providing reference implementations for a few TS/RA2/Generals logics.